Abortion pill rulings in conflict: What happens next?

-WASHINGTON — The Texas case that could cut off access to the most commonly used abortion medication has started on a path through the legal system that could quickly lead to the Supreme Court.
+WASHINGTON (AP) — The Texas case that could cut off access to the most commonly used abortion medication has started on a path through the legal system that could quickly lead to the Supreme Court.

 The drug, mifepristone, was approved for use by the Food and Drug Administration more than two decades ago.
 It’s used in combination with a second drug, misoprostol.
 Since its approval, mifepristone has been used by more than 5 million women to safely end their pregnancies and today more than half of women who end a pregnancy rely on the drug, the Justice Department said.